Small Batch • Profile-Driven • Consistent

 Consistency

-We track roast curves, color, and extraction performance to keep every batch aligned with the target profile.
+We track roast curves, color, and extraction behavior so each batch lands where the profile says it should.

 Blind Cupping

-Multiple tasters evaluate sweetness, acidity, body, and finish.
-We look for clarity of flavor and absence of defects.
+Multiple tasters evaluate sweetness, acidity, body, and finish — checking for clarity and absence of defects.

 Dial-In